ptsteadman/notebook/essays/gray-man-style.md

 Promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead prefer dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't carry one of the "bug out bags" recommended in this recent NYT article [25], because the recommended bags include obvious military features like MOLLE panels, hydration bladders, and camouflage.
-The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and allowing for rapid firearm draws.
+For example, a gray man wouldn't carry one of the "bug out bags" recommended in this recent NYT article [25], because the recommended bags include obvious military features like MOLLE panels, hydration bladders, and camouflage.
+The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to "blend into everyday life" while still holding ballistic inserts and allowing for rapid firearm draws.

 Over the past few months, I've also come to see "gray" as an emergent (but unspoken) political identity.
 The gray man tries to seem politically normal